Secure-Embedded-Systems/woot2025-GlitchGluck/example2/README.md

   Contains the fault-free simulation setup.
 This folder includes scan state documentation and the construction of the Dynamic State Transition Graph (DSTG).

 - `fault-1st/`
   Contains results from the first injected fault experiment.
-This folder captures the processor response and scan state after injecting a fault at a selected cycle.

 - `fault-2nd/`
   Contains results from the second injected fault experiment.
-A second fault is introduced at a different point in execution to evaluate cumulative or chained fault effects on system behavior.